Getting Started with 3D Printing

 What is Panchroma™?

-Panchroma™ is our new product family with dozens of amazing color effects.
-The majority of the options will be standard PLA - though more exotic options are coming.
+Panchroma™ is our new product family, offering dozens of amazing color effects.
+The majority of these options are standard PLA, although more exotic options are on the way.

-All Panchroma™ PLA Products will print on any printer with no addition required, with the exception of the glow in the dark and luminous options - as they are a bit more abrasive than standard PLA and need an abrasive resistant nozzle.
+All Panchroma™ PLA products will print on any printer without additional requirements, except for the glow-in-the-dark and luminous options.
+These options are slightly more abrasive than standard PLA and require an abrasion-resistant nozzle.

 What is Fiberon™?